ttappr/powershell-interactor/README.md

 on the host system if using Linux or Mac.
 I don't know if the PowerShell console on other platforms supports `.bat` files, so it may need conversion to a `bash` script - it's only a couple lines of code.
 Simple.

+The registration of the Native Messaging host on Mac and Linux will also be different.
+Check [this reference](https://developer.chrome.com/docs/apps/nativeMessaging/#native-messaging-host-location) for details.